-Connect an Android phone to a Windows 10 laptop or PC via Bluetooth
+How to connect an Android phone to a PC via Bluetooth

-Connect an Android phone to a Windows 10 laptop or PC via Bluetooth
+How to connect an Android phone to a PC via Bluetooth

 Advertisement

-NOTE: The features presented are available in Windows 10 October 2020 Update or newer.
+NOTE: The features presented are available in Windows 10 version 22H2.
 If you are using an older version of Windows 10, you might not have access to all the features.
-This guide applies to Android 10, and it was created using a Nokia 5.3 and a Samsung Galaxy A51.
-The procedures are similar on most Android-powered devices, although you might come across some small differences, depending on your device’s manufacturer.
+This guide applies to Android 14, and it was created using a Google Pixel 6a and a Samsung Galaxy A54.
+The procedures are similar on most Android-powered devices, although you might come across some small differences depending on the manufacturer.
 If you’re using a Samsung smartphone and you encounter difficulties, don’t miss the dedicated chapter at the end of this guide.

-First things first: About connecting an Android phone to Windows 10 via Bluetooth
+Initial considerations about connecting an Android phone to a Windows 10 PC via Bluetooth

 Bluetooth may not be the fastest or most reliable wireless technology, but it is still one of the most widely used methods of interconnecting various computing devices.
-While you can also use a USB cable to connect an Android smartphone to your Windows 10 PC, pairing them via Bluetooth is more convenient in our opinion, for a number of reasons:
+While you can also use a USB cable to connect an Android smartphone to your Windows 10 PC, pairing them via Bluetooth can sometimes be more convenient for a number of reasons:

 • Every Android smartphone, many PCs, and most laptops have Bluetooth capabilities